ichraffsnicht/ClanSphere-Enhanced/readme.txt

+THIS VERSION OF CLANSPHERE BASED ON THE TRUNK REVISION 4954

+Actually im searching vor developers who fork this projekt or post some issues!

   _____ _              _____       _
  / ____| |            / ____|     | |
 | |    | | __ _ _ __ | (___  _ __ | |__   ___ _ __ ___